cseanburns/journal-issues/manuscript.md

 cross-walking a print-based workflow onto a digital-based workflow.

-It would be incorrect to assign responsibility to the National Library of Medicine's method of managing bibliographic records in PubMed and MEDLINE.
+It would be incorrect to assign fault to the National Library of Medicine's method of managing bibliographic records in PubMed and MEDLINE.
 Librarians' roles are to catalog, document, and organize